ccoverstreet/Forestry/README.md

 # Forestry

 A settings manager for Linux distributions for users using window managers and not full desktop environments.
+Forestry uses standard terminal colors (16 color specification) for styling, making it easy to match it's appearance to your own terminal configuration.

 ## Motivation